apache/druid/docs/querying/sql.md

 > The order of aggregation operations across segments is not deterministic.
 This means that non-commutative aggregation
 > functions can produce inconsistent results across the same query.
 >
-> Functions that operates on an input type of "float" or "double" may also see these differences in aggregation
+> Functions that operate on an input type of "float" or "double" may also see these differences in aggregation
 > results across multiple query runs because of this.
 If precisely the same value is desired across multiple query runs,
 > consider using the `ROUND` function to smooth out the inconsistencies between queries.